PL2408/final_project_1/cicd/README.md

 # CI/CD

-This CI/CD was created on Jenkins
+CI/CD is setup using Jenkins

 The project provides two pipelines for dynamic and static pages

 When Web server is unavailable, traffic redirects to Static page